Skip to main content

 }

 Restart your agent or editor after changing the MCP config.
-The command and environment shape are the same for local stdio MCP clients.

-Optional Default Group
+Optional Local Default Group

 {